 WASHINGTON, Dec.
-6, 2012 /PRNewswire-USNewswire/ -- Minnesota ranks 12th in the nation in funding programs to prevent kids from smoking and help smokers quit, according to a national report released today by a coalition of public health organizations.
+9, 2013 /PRNewswire-USNewswire/ -- Fifteen years after the 1998 state tobacco settlement, Minnesota ranks 12th in the nation in funding programs to prevent kids from smoking and help smokers quit, according to a national report released today by a coalition of public health organizations.

-Minnesota currently spends $19.6 million a year on tobacco prevention and cessation programs, which is 33.6 percent of the $58.4 million recommended by the U.S. Centers for Disease Control and Prevention (CDC).
+Minnesota currently spends $21.3 million a year on tobacco prevention and cessation programs, which is 36.4 percent of the $58.4 million recommended by the Centers for Disease Control and Prevention (CDC).
 Other key findings for Minnesota include:

 - Only two states – Alaska and North Dakota – currently fund tobacco prevention programs at the CDC-recommended level.